flowinho/flowinho/README.md

 My name is Florian Schuttkowski and i create these „Apps“ you’ve probably heard about.
 Yes, I write code to make them function, so you don’t have to.
 And because I like fancy things that actually work, I focus on Apple operating systems.
 Sometimes you’ll see me on the backend side of these things, but few have seen me like that — and survived.

-When i code, i rely on awesome software build by amazing people:
+When i code, i rely on awesome tooling build by amazing people:

 <p>
 <!-- Development Tools -->